briancain/cats-as-a-service/README.md

 This repos HTML and scenario was based on an existing incident scenario repo built at HashiCorp but has been since modified.

+It uses https://cataas.com/ to simulate loading a cat photo from a RDS database.

 ## Launching the python webserver

 To launch the python webserver, run the following command: